LuisArmando-TestCoder/scientia/proposiciones/once_the_good_ones_as_well_as_the_vile_ones_all_talk_in_symbols_true_vile_symbols_could_only_be_trul/0 once_la_genesis_y_dialectica_del_bien_y_el_mal_en_clave_simbolica_y_ciclica.md

 The true ones, the mixed ones, know this.
 They are serpent and sloth, warlord and angel—no division, only flux.
 And the purest?
 Not the good.
 The gentiles.
 The indifferent.

-(This is the doctrine of some citizens of Earth)

 ## estado_booleano_colapsado_por_calculo_determinista

 undefined